 “Independent engineers have compared our product head-to-head with those manufactured by Phillips, Sylvania, GE.
 In each case, our Gold Standard prevails,” Florence reveals.
 “Yet, we’re able to offer these tubes for dollars less per unit.”

 The key to the Gold Standard’s superiority is, of course, gold.
 A majority of LED tube manufacturers utilize alloy wire to connect the diode which shortens the life of the chip.
 The best conductor is gold.
 “Our LED products utilize a 99% pure gold wire, the best possible element for electrical conductivity which helps prevent light decay, maintain consistent color and extends the life of the diode, driver and circuitry,” adds Florence.

 According to industry experts, for a fixture to be UL certified it has to be subjected to high potential (hi-pot) testing.
 Hi-pot testing is used to verify that the insulation of a product or component is sufficient to protect the operator from electrical shock.
 In a typical hi-pot test, high voltage is applied between a product’s current-carrying conductors and its metallic shielding.
 The resulting current that flows through the insulation, known as leakage current, is monitored by the hi-pot tester.
 The theory behind the test is that if a deliberate over-application of test voltage does not cause the insulation to break down, the product will be safe to use under normal operating conditions – hence the name, Dielectric Withstanding Voltage test.

 “Because of our dedication to providing the safest and highest quality products, every one of our tubes is subjected to a hi-pot test,” Florence comments.
-“This is why our LED products may cost minimally more than commodity products, and we believe the cost is worth it.”
+“This is why our LED products may cost minimally more when you buy LED tubes from us than commodity products, and we believe the cost is worth it.”